-***After Open Enrollment ends (January 31st), you can only obtain a short-term PPO plan (limited benefits) or an ACA compliant plan with a qualifying event
+***After Open Enrollment ends (January 15th), you can only obtain an ACA compliant plan with a qualifying event.

-PLAN UPDATE…The new kid on the block is a company called OSCAR.
-It’s an EPO and available in NY, NJ, Cleveland, Nashville, Austin, San Antonio, LA, Orange Cty and San Francisco.
+INSURANCE PLAN UPDATE…The new health insurance kid on the block is a company called OSCAR.
+It’s an EPO and now available in AZ, NY, NJ, Cleveland, Columbus, FL, Memphis, Nashville, Austin, San Antonio, LA, Orange Cty and San Francisco.
 In So CA, UCLA accepts the OSCAR plan.
 OSCAR is proactive on promoting wellness and using technology.
 Need to Skype a Doctor in the middle of the night?
 No problem and no charge with OSCAR!

 So What Is The Affordable Care Act (Obamacare, HEALTHCARE.GOV, Covered CA, etc.)?